-Summary: I first preached this sermon as a response to a movement in North American churches in the early 1990s.
+Summary: I first preached this sermon as a response to a specific movement in North American churches in the early 1990s.
 It featured what was called “holy laughter” and “falling out” (or being “slain in the Spirit”).
 I investigated these phenomena both in person and in the Scriptures.
 I found much excess and very little Scriptural support for the often bizarre activities of that specific movement.

 This 1995 sermon summarized my findings.
 "Holy laughter," “falling out,” and being “slain in the Spirit” as an identifiable movement have mostly died out today [comment posted in 2006].
 However, although the broad movement fell out of favor fairly soon, these manifestations continue in some churches to this day.
 Again, the wise Christian will differentiate between that which is of the Lord and that which is not.
 I offer this Scripture commentary in the hope of helping you with that spiritual discernment.
 May the Lord help us to avoid that which is merely man's doing, while at the same time never missing that which proceeds from God.
 Lord, give us wisdom.